An alternative proof for an aperiodic monotile: Golden Ammann bar and Aperiodicity

-We claim an important fact shown by the similar angle consideration: at the intersection of GAB's, we have to use a flipped tile (the right of Figure \ref{Amm0}).
-Four segments of length $1/2$ are emanating from the crossing of two GAB's.
-It is impossible to cover this local configuration with the GAB's of four non-flipped tiles.
-Thus there exists at least one flipped tile.
+\begin{proof} Four segments of length $1/2$ are emanating from the crossing of two GABs.
+It is impossible to cover this local configuration with the GABs of four non-flipped tiles.
+There exists at least one flipped tile.
 However, once we use a flipped tile to cover this crossing, three or four segments are covered among the four segments.
-Therefore this crossing point must be covered in two ways.
+Therefore this crossing point must be covered in one of two ways.
 It is either covered by a single flipped tile, or by exactly one flipped tile and one non-flipped tile.
-Thus each crossing requires exactly one flipped tile.
-The situation is easily understood in Figure \ref{AmmPatch0} when all crossings are found in small regular triangles consisting of GAB's.\footnote{ Some crossings may lie outside this small GAB triangle when the GAB appears more often.
-See the complementary GAB's in Figure \ref{AmmPatch}.}.
+As a result, each crossing is contained in exactly one flipped tile.
+This gives a map from a crossing to a flipped tile.
+Since two directions are fixed, we can recover uniquely the crossing point from the flipped tile. \end{proof}

 One can also define complementary markings as in Figure \ref{Amm}; three red segments on the fore-side and one segment in the rear.